 Pricing your home is both an art and a science.

-Achieving the optimal price is the result both of objective research into comparable properties and a gut feeling about your property and the current market.
+Achieving the optimal price is the result of knowing the current market, objective research of comparable properties and an evaluation of your home to recognize its positive attributes as well as any other factors that will influence the listing price.
 The right price should:

 - Attract buyers